holyangel/cpuminer-multi/README.md

 Credits
 =======
-CPUMiner-multi was forked from pooler's CPUMiner, and has been started by Lucas Jones.
+CPUMiner-multi was forked from tpruvot who forked pooler's CPUMiner, and has been started by Lucas Jones.
+* [HolyAngel](https://github.com/holyangel) Adjusted optimizations, ensured not breaking IEEE
 * [tpruvot](https://github.com/tpruvot) added all the recent features and newer algorythmns
 * [Wolf9466](https://github.com/wolf9466) helped with Intel AES-NI support for CryptoNight